 If your prompt

-contains the special placeholder ``, the CLI will replace that exact placeholder with all the text the user typed after the command name.
-This is perfect for simple, deterministic commands where you need to inject user input into a specific place in a larger prompt template.
+contains the special placeholder ``, the CLI will replace that placeholder with the text the user typed after the command name.

 Example (git/fix.toml